A busy airport, BAG-INTEL's main challenge

 2. new functionalities for enhanced scanning combining AI-based detection with X-ray absorption technologies for recognition of contraband concealed in the luggage, and

-3. a digital twin for BAG-INTEL system visualisation and performance optimisation designed for an operational context of an airport.
+3. a digital twin for BAG-INTEL system visualization and performance optimization designed for an operational context of an airport.

 The main advantages of the BAG-INTEL solution include:

-• a completely non-intrusive end-to-end reidentification (no physical mark placed on the luggage),
+• a completely non-intrusive end-to-end reidentification (no physical tags placed on the luggage),

 • no need for additional human resources,